TriUbi/Book-Webshop/README.md

 ## Project description
 In this project, I build a webshop with Stripe integration.
 Users should be able to register and add products to a shopping cart.
 They should then be able to check out using Stripe through the shopping cart and complete their payment.
-Additionally, for the highest grade (VG), users should be able to find their nearest pickup location using PostNord's API.

 <a href="https://triubi.github.io/Book-Webshop/" target="_blank" rel="noopener noreferrer">LIVE DEMO HERE!!!</a>